gocd/docs.go.cd/content/faq/material_update_hung.md

 - Identify the processes running as children of GoCD Server

     > On Windows, you can use tools like **Process Explorer** .
 On linux you could run 'ps waux | grep 'material-type''
 - Determine the process that's hung.
-The extra information like URL:"https://test@bitbucket.org/test/git_repo.git" in the warning information should help you with this.
+The extra information like URL: `https://test@bitbucket.org/test/git_repo.git` in the warning information should help you with this.
 - On linux system, you should see lines like these:

     ```shell